ParhamSaeedNia/accounting-app/README.md

 For support and questions:

 - Check the API documentation at `/api`
-- Review the test files for usage examples
+- Review the API usage examples in this README
 - Check the Docker logs for debugging
+- Refer to the Product Manager Report for feature overview

 ---